Including the theory of evolution, creation science,

 a person accepts a religious text as the basis of their scientific

 studies, they no longer are free to follow where the data leads.
-They cease being a scientist.
+Courts and

 belief systems: evolution and creation science.
 This is not a particularly